setmy-info/setmy-info.github.io/src/site/markdown/npm.md

 **npm** is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.

+npm is bundled with Node.js and follows the Node.js release cadence.
+When you install a Node.js LTS version, the bundled npm version is also a stable, LTS-tested release.
+Using a Node.js LTS version is the recommended approach for production projects — it ensures both the runtime and npm receive long-term security patches.
+See [node.md](node.md) for details on LTS vs non-LTS Node.js versioning.

 ## Installation

 ### Windows & Linux